 The pack below includes the Maya calendar (Calendar Round) with 5 separate rings to be cut out in white card.
 It also includes a pin for fixing the rings, information about the calendar, instructions and a quiz.

 The pack can also be used as a template for class photocopying.

 Understanding how the Maya calendar works can be difficult for both children and teachers, so this is a wonderful teaching aid in 1) explaining how the calendar works, 2) including questions and answers, and 3) being able to make your own to keep.

 Add you can even add a bit of colour:

 1. If today is 1 Imix, 2 Pop what would be tomorrow?

-1. Find 1, that is 1 dot, on nearest ring to your split pin, – you are working from inwards to outwards and line this up with your line marker so that you don’t lose your place
+1. Find 1, that is 1 dot, on the nearest ring to your split pin, – you are working from inwards to outwards and line this up with your line marker so that you don’t lose your place.

-5. To find out what the day would be tomorrow, you need to move the first two rings by 1 (in one day’s time) and line them up with the marker – you should have 2 Ik
+5. To find out what the day would be tomorrow, you need to move the first two rings up by 1 (in one day’s time) and line them up with the marker – you should have 2 Ik.

-6. Then move the third ring over by 1, remember you are moving forward, so the number needs to raise (anticlockwise) and line this up
+6. Then move the third ring up by 1 and line this up.

 So you should have 2 Ik, 3 Pop